 Why use Accounts Receivable Factoring Services?

 As explained before, invoice factoring provides businesses with a financial solution to obtain funds based on due amounts from their customers.
 The factor helps them manage their cash flow by offering an upfront payment for their account receivable.

-The factor (i.e. AR Funding.org) can offer to fund up 80-90% of the business client credit-worthy AR depending on the industry.
+The factor (i.e., AR Funding.org) can offer to fund up 80-90% of the business client credit-worthy AR depending on the industry.
 However, the business has the right and the absolute freedom to decide the number of invoices it wishes to factor and the invoices they would like to keep.

-In fact, may consider factoring as industry solutions.
+In fact, they may consider factoring as industry solutions.
 For example, the business can exercise faster inventory turnover when receiving an expedited payment of its invoices ameliorating efficiency and profit.

 Factoring businesses provide funding for companies of all sizes and stages and offer valuable options.
-This includes credit protection, credit analysis, smart funding and collections services.
+This includes credit protection, credit analysis, smart funding, and collections services.
 It can play a fundamental part in a business funding mix, either as an alternative or complement to traditional funding options.
 Thus, whatever business you are running, no matter if you are a start-up or a long-established company, if you hold credit-worthy invoices, factoring is the most optimal option for a debt-free, cost-effective, quick proceeding solution to combat cash flow crunches.
-Bank loans are not your only resort, do not limit your options.
+Bank loans are not your only resort; do not limit your options.